 This truly is a delicious ricotta gnocchi recipe.
-It only contains 3 ingredients, if you don’t count the salt.
+It only contains 4 ingredients, and that includes salt.
 It is a quick and easy meal which I eat regularly with various sauces or just plain old garlic and oil.
 Yum.
+Gnocchi also freezes really well, so you can make a big batch and freeze some of them for future meals.

 When I was growing up, my grandmother Clara used to have a machine and my sisters and I would line up to take turns cranking it.
 Nana used it to make a gnocchi-type pasta they called “sinkers” because they were so filling and ‘sunk’ to the bottom of your stomach.
 I loved how the machine automatically curled and scored each little sinker.
 So fun!

-I do not use a machine.
-I use my hands and cut the gnocchi with a butter knife.
+I do not use a machine, I use my hands to form the dough and cut the gnocchi with a butter knife.
 In the past, I’ve used a fork to score them and my thumb to sort of flip them but it doesn’t make a difference to how they taste or cook and frankly, I can’t be bothered.
 So, my gnocchi are smooth.

-On to the Really Delicious Ricotta Gnocchi Recipe
+On to How to Make Ricotta Gnocchi Recipe

 I start out with some ricotta cheese, parmesan cheese and all purpose flour.
-I usually make gnocchi with my beloved spelt flour but for this post, I decided to make it with AP flour, so you could see what they usually look like in restaurants.
+I usually make gnocchi with my beloved spelt flour but for this post, I decided to make it with all purpose flour, so you could see what they usually look like in restaurants.

 In a big bowl, add the pound of ricotta, 1 cup of flour, 2 tablespoons of parmesan cheese and 1/4 teaspoon of salt.